guillermooo/sublime-undocs/source/reference/color_schemes.rst

 ``settings``
    Required.
    Container for further color scheme settings.
-   See the section below for details.
+   See :ref:`color-scheme-settings` for details.

 ``uuid``
    Optional.
    A unique identifier for the file.
    Ignored by Sublime Text.

+.. _color-scheme-settings:

 Sub-elements of Settings
 ************************